Mahoney/blog/_posts/2024-10-19-understanding-k8s-ingresses-&-load-balancer-controllers-on-aws.md

 Groups for AWS NLBs can be configured to send it][aws_proxy_protocol] (in the console, edit the Target Group's "Attributes"), and [nginx can be configured to expect it][nginx_proxy_protocol].

-(Ideally applications do not need this information - they should return links as URI references rather than URLs, either omitting the scheme (e.g. `//example.com/my/thing`) or the entire authority (e.g. `/my/thing`).
-However, some frameworks insist on returning URLs for e.g. the [`Location` header][location_header], reconstructing the scheme from the `X-Forwarded-Proto` or [`Forwarded` header][forwarded_header], falling back on the scheme the process is listening for, because previous (obsolete) versions of the HTTP specification [required the `Location` header to contain a URL] [rfc_2616_location_header].)
+Ideally applications do not need this information - they should return links as URI references rather than URLs, either omitting the scheme (e.g. `//example.com/my/thing`) or the entire authority (e.g. `/my/thing`).
+However, some frameworks insist on returning URLs for e.g. the [`Location` header][location_header], reconstructing the scheme from the `X-Forwarded-Proto` or [`Forwarded` header][forwarded_header], falling back on the scheme the process is listening for, because previous (obsolete) versions of the HTTP specification [required the `Location` header to contain a URL][rfc_2616_location_header].

+If http to https redirection is expected to happen upstream of an NLB then proxy information will be required.

 [aws_lbc]: https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/
 [aws_alb_ingress]: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v1.1/